samouraiworld/gnodaokit/README.md

 2. Create proposals using the utils function (as `ProposeAddMember`)
 3. Vote on proposals to see governance in action

-To create your personalised proposal, modify and execute the transaction script available in the `./tx_script` directory by doing:
+To create your personalised proposal, modify the transaction script available in the `./tx_script/` directory, and execute it by doing:

 ```bash
 gnokey maketx run \